AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

        Push_Sum (S);
     end Process;

-The expectation is that the postcondition should be proven (not taking into account overflows).
+The expectation is that the postcondition should be proven (not taking overflows into account).
 We have a list of positive numbers and push another positive number on top of it.
 However, it doesn't |mdash| the reason being that the postcondition of :ada:`Top` doesn't say anything about the other values in the array.
 They may have been modified, they may be the same.